DavidBien23/Projects/README.md

 and profit vector.
 From that, I could calculate the NPV and simulate 1000 alternative scenarios.
 I enjoyed refreshing my memory of python code and challegning myself with a more efficient solution.</p>

+### LC Exam Final

+<p>This was my very last assigned group project for college and it was extensive.
+We look at a five-year
+equity linked policy with $1,000,000 premium and survival based on a custom Makeham's Law.
+We find (a) The monthly risk premium with varying volitility, (b) the profit test of the policy, and the most difficult, (c) hedging amount and cash flows.
+For the project, we used Excel for organization but I independently reworked it as a python file to calculate the tedious NPV.
+I included our formal written document.</p>
 ### LC Review 3

 <p>This is an update to the "LC 15.4" code that created a Monte Carlo simulation of an equity-linked